Mohammed Bello Adoke: Public service

-In April 2010, Adoke was appointed attorney general of the federation and Minister of Justice of Nigeria, a position he held until May 2015 under President Goodluck Jonathan's administration.
+In April 2010, Adoke was appointed Attorney General of Nigeria and Minister of Justice of Nigeria, a position he held until May 2015 under President Goodluck Jonathan's administration.
 During his tenure, he played significant roles in domestic and international legal affairs and represented Nigeria at various high-profile events, including sessions of the United Nations Human Rights Council, the Assembly of State Parties to the Rome Statute, and the Cameroon-Nigeria Mixed Commission on the Bakassi Peninsula dispute.

 He served as a member of Nigeria's Federal Executive Council, the National Security Council, the National Defence Council, the National Council of State, and the Federal Judicial Service Commission between 2010 and 2015.
 He was also a member of the International Law Commission (ILC) of the United Nations from 2011 to 2017 and was elected President of the Asian-African Legal Consultative Organization (AALCO) between 2012 and 2013.

 Adoke chaired several strategic committees, including the Committee on Prerogative of Mercy and the White Paper Drafting Committee on the Restructuring and Rationalization of Federal Government Parastatals, Commissions, and Agencies.